lonelycode/tyk-io-site-content/v1.8/access-control/oauth2.md

 #### Notifications

 The `notifications` section is only required if you intend to use Authorization tokens or Refresh tokens (See the access token flow).
 If these are used, Tyk will attempt to send a notification to the `oauth_on_keychange_url`.
 It will attempt to send this notification 3 times until it receives a 200 OK response.

 The notification that is sent to the webhook you specify is a POST request with an authentication header:

     X-Tyk-Shared-Secret: your-shared-secret

-And the POST body will have the following fields, they will be populated depending on the type of request that is bieng reacted to:
+And the POST body will have the following fields, they will be populated depending on the type of request that is being reacted to:

     {
         "auth_code": "",
         "new_oauth_token": "",
         "refresh_token": "",
         "old_refresh_token": "",
         "notification_type": ""
     }

 The fields will be populated depending on the type of notification is being sent - the two types being `refresh` and `new`, a `new` request will have an `auth_code` (this will be the auth code that requested access), `new_oauth_token` (the key to store against your user ID, based on the `auth_code`) and `refresh_token` (if enabled - this is the refresh token that *can* be used to generate a new access token without your API knowing).

 A `refresh` type will send a new `refresh_token`, the `old_refresh_token` (to identify the key being changed) and the`new_oauth_token` to update the identity record.

 ### Notes on the Tyk OAuth2 Flow

 - Once a token has been generated, it uses the same machinery as standard access tokens, so quota's, limits and expiry can all be set as part of the key
 - Access tokens will use the Tyk access controls (versioning and named API ID's) to grant and deny access to APIs not, the Client ID.
 - OAuth access data is stored in Analytics records so that data can be grouped by Client ID